-Sports in the USA are heavily reliant on massive amounts of data and statistics respecting players' performance and health, training, competitive team positions and information, scouting reports, team competition, and fans.
+Sports in the USA are heavily reliant on massive amounts of data and statistics respecting players' performance and health, training, coaching competitive team positions and information, scouting reports, team competition, and fans.
 Major sports leagues and their teams employ sophisticated technology to capture real-time game data, such as MLB's StatCast system, an artificial intelligence (AI) tool that uses radar and high-speed cameras to record all movements made by players and tracks the flight and velocity of baseballs.
 Similar systems are installed in NFL and NBA arenas, and are being implemented by the National Hockey League (NHL).
-The NFL, in collaboration with Amazon Web Services, has created the Digital Athlete, an AI tool that creates a virtual representation of an NFL player, using TV footage and sensors in football gear, to enhance player safety and better predict and prevent player injuries.
+The NFL, in collaboration with Amazon Web Services, has created the Digital Athlete, an Al tool that creates a virtual representation of an NFL player, using TV footage and sensors in football gear, to enhance player safety and better predict and prevent player injuries.
+Formula 1 racing is at the leading edge of data capture technology, with each car outfitted with up to 300 sensors that produce approximately 1.1 million data points per second.

-There are many commercial opportunities presented by sports data, particularly for third-party developers who create and license sports-related applications and application programming interfaces (APIs) using data that focus on a myriad of sports-related uses, such as athletes' health and nutrition, athletes' performance, training regiments, scouting reports, player-trading decisions, statistics for game broadcasts, fantasy sports, sports betting, video gaming, e-sports competitions, and predictive modelling.
+There are many commercial opportunities presented by voluminous sports data.
+This includes use of licensed data by third-party developers who create and license sports-related applications, Al technology and application programming interfaces (APIs) using data that focus on a myriad of sports-related uses, such as athletes' health and nutrition, athletes' performance, training regiments, scouting reports, player-trading decisions, statistics for game broadcasts, fantasy sports, sports betting, video gaming, e-sports competitions, and predictive modelling.